-Meantime, you are going to marinate those gorgeous baby tomatoes and the avocado in a little dressing of garlic, fresh chopped basil, olive oil and a teeny bit of wine vinegar.
+Meantime, you are going to marinate those gorgeous baby tomatoes and the avocado in a little dressing of fresh chopped parsley, olive oil and a teeny bit of wine vinegar.
 That’s where you get just a little of the guacamole taste…not exactly the real thing, but a close cousin.

 Now send someone reliable out to the grill to toast up the sourdough bread…or any other substantial bread that you have on hand.
 One slice per person, because this is an open-faced sandwich.
-(I’m going through an open-faced sandwich phase this summer.
+(I’m going through an open-faced sandwich phase right now.
 I love them.)
 And if you don’t have a grill or just don’t want to, a toaster will work just fine.

 Now the assembly: spread a little mayo on the grilled bread, then layer on some some lettuce, then the bacon, then some of the tomato mixture.
 Pop an egg on top and break it just enough for the yolk to spread over the whole thing.
 Drop a few more tomatoes on top.
 It’s going to be the one of the best things you ever tasted, I promise.
 Almost as good as a practically empty jar of peanut butter.